last-ent/last-ent.github.io/posts/option-type-in-practice.md

 [^2]: Complete code ref can be found at [Github Gist.](https://gist.github.com/last-ent/ec183a09b5fa496cb7421b59fbce057b)

-[^3]: Imagine a bookmark system, User Info can mean list of bookmarks and hence can be empty.
+[^3]: Imagine a bookmark system, `UserInfo` can mean list of bookmarks and hence can be empty.

 [^4]: [Introduction to `Option` Type](/posts/introduction-to-option-type)

 [^5]: In Scala (Cats), `OptionT` is a wrapper over `IO[Option]` to make it easier to work in `IO` context.
 I won't be covering it in this post but if you are curious, have a look at [Cats' Official Documentation](https://typelevel.org/cats/datatypes/optiont.html)

-[^6]: For quite a while I felt FP was impractical because I saw programmers using `Option` type in wrong places and arguing that this was how FP works.
-Of course this turned out to be faulty understanding of the concepts.